parse-community/docs/_includes/parse-server/third-party-auth.md

 This check is done using a user specified query, called an [LDAP Filter](https://ldap.com/ldap-filters/).
 The query should return all groups which the user is a member of.
 The `cn` attribute of the query results is compared to `groupCn`.

-To build a query which works with your LDAP server, you can use a LDAP client like [Apache Directroy Studio](https://directory.apache.org/studio/).
+To build a query which works with your LDAP server, you can use a LDAP client like [Apache Directory Studio](https://directory.apache.org/studio/).

 ```js